 For another delicious way to get your greens in, try this baby kale salad.
 It’s the perfect balance of sweet and savoury and is perfect when you’re craving something light and refreshing.

-Or for something more filling, try this mouth watering cashew alfredo sauce tossed with some fettuccine noodles.
+Or for something more filling, try this mouth watering vegan alfredo sauce tossed with some fettuccine noodles.
 It’s so creamy and satisfying.

 Vegan Green Goddess Dressing